isarsdoshi/Design6/README.md

 LAB 5:

 To start off this lab, I first installed Paho-MQTT.
-After this installation, I changed the directory to the iot respository and then updated the respository with git pull.
-After updating the respository, I ended up changing the directory to Lesson 5.
+After this installation, I changed the directory to the iot repository and then updated the repository with git pull.
+After updating the repository, I ended up changing the directory to Lesson 5.

 ![E322 Lab 5 - Pic 1](https://github.com/isarsdoshi/Design6/assets/98429892/e102d7a7-bd53-44b5-9865-2630cfe5ee83)